imagej/imagej.github.io/pages/Auto_Local_Threshold.md

 **ImageJ**: requires v1.42m or newer.
-Download [Auto\_Threshold-X.Y.Z.jar](http://maven.imagej.net/service/local/artifact/maven/redirect?r=releases&g=sc.fiji&a=Auto_Threshold&v=RELEASE&e=jar) and copy it into the ImageJ/plugins folder and either restart ImageJ or run the '{% include bc content='Help | Update Menus' %}' command.
+Download [Auto\_Threshold-X.Y.Z.jar](http://maven.imagej.net/service/local/artifact/maven/redirect?r=releases&g=sc.fiji&a=Auto_Threshold&v=RELEASE&e=jar) and copy it into the ImageJ/plugins folder and either restart ImageJ or run the '{% include bc content='Help | Update Menus'%}' command.
 After this a new command should appear in '{% include bc content='Image |
-Adjust | Auto Local Threshold' %}'.
+Adjust | Auto Local Threshold'%}'.

 **Fiji**: this plugin is part of the Fiji distribution, there is no need to download it.